 What makes a travel charger the best depends on what you need to use it for, but a portable charger is an absolute must have when you travel.
 Not just because it keeps your phone alive to text and take pictures, but because you’ll want your phone to be charged in case of an emergency.

 However, not all portable chargers and power banks are created equal, so to help you make the best decision, here are the best power bank chargers currently on the market.

-Comparison Table of the Best Power Banks
+Quick Answer: Best Power Banks